 This time frame will vary for each patient.
 Generally speaking, it should take between six and nine months.
 However, there are many factors that could make it take much longer.
 Some people may need to build back up their jawbone if they have suffered from bone loss.
 Others may need extractions or other dental treatments.
 In these cases, the patient may require healing time before the dental implants can be surgically placed.
 For some, the entire process can take up to a year.

 For the most part, the implant process is painless.
 The surgery to insert the implant posts into the jaw bone will be completed under local or general anesthesia.
 You will not be able to feel pain during the surgery.
 However, when the anesthesia wears off, you will experience some discomfort since it is considered an invasive procedure.
 You should feel pretty comfortable during the rest of the steps in the process.

-Contact Russell Street Dental Associates today to learn more about the dental implant process.
-You can reach us at (508) 791-1777 or by requesting an appointment online.
-Our helpful dental staff is ready to help your through the entire process.
+Contact us today to learn more about the dental implant process.
+You can reach us at 508-590-9383 or request an appointment online.
+Our helpful dental staff is ready to help you through the entire process.